WilliamVoong/Pathfinding/README.md

-# Pathfinding using a varaiation of A star algorithm
+# Pathfinding using a variation of A star algorithm

 This program finds the shortest path between two points in the cartesian plane, where there can exist obstacles.